If you are responsible for managing legal directory submissions, then please:

 Q5: May we submit practice area surveys after the deadline?

 A: It is not in your firm's best interests to do so as your practice area submission(s) may not be considered.
 Our researchers work on strict internal deadlines.
-We need to conduct interviews and compile practice area ratings, awards shortlist and the Leading Lawyers list using information available before or on the relevant deadline.
+We need to conduct interviews and compile practice area rankings, awards shortlist and the Leading Lawyers list using information available before or on the relevant deadline.
 Submissions after the deadline may, however, only be used for editorial commentary.

 Q6: May we submit questionnaires from other legal directories?